Phone: 01244 323070

 Family - Children

 Daniel represents all parties, including parents, grandparents, wider family members and children’s guardians in private law matters.
-He has conducted matters involving complex issues such as implacable hostility, improper retention of a child after contact, parental alienation, domestic abuse and sexual assault.
-He has a particular interest in matters involving the acquisition and termination of parental responsibility and has conducted and advised upon matters involving such issues.Book BarristerBack to top
+He has conducted matters involving complex issues such as wrongful removal of a child from the jurisdiction, implacable hostility, retention of a child after contact, parental alienation, domestic abuse and sexual assault.
+He has a particular interest in matters involving the acquisition and termination of parental responsibility and has conducted and advised upon matters involving such issues

 Family - Finance